amdp/cooperacynuxt/LearningDocs.md

 What is a payload?
 Do you remember the anaology with the market and the ships?
-Payload is what the ships charge and deliver to the server.
+Payload is what the ships load, carry and deliver to the server.

 Payload is the container